 I would like to ask why there is no reference to cancer of the vulva on your site.
 It directly affects sexual health.
 It's a neglected subject and it's hard to understand why everyone ignores it.
 This issue needs to be brought out into the open and obtain public support.
 Why isn't that happening on your site?
 Is it discrimination?
 You mention everything else!

-Vulvar cancer is a neglected health topic, in part because it is very rare (accounting for less than 1 percent of all cancers occurring in women).
+Vulvar cancer is a neglected health topic, in part because it is very rare (accounting for less than one percent of all cancers occurring in females).
 Of all of the questions asked here since 1993, no one has inquired about this subject yet.
 Thank you for the opportunity to respond.

-Education about vulvar cancer is important because early detection dramatically improves a woman's chances of survival.
+Education about vulvar cancer is critical, because early detection dramatically improves chances of survival.
 When vulvar cancer is detected in its early stages, before it has spread to the lymph nodes, the five-year survival rate is 90 percent.
 This number drops to 50 to 70 percent when the cancer has spread to the lymph nodes.

 Although cancer of the vulva can include malignancies growing anywhere on the external female genitalia, vulvar cancer is most often found on the inner edges of the labia minora or majora (the inner or outer lips of the vulva, respectively) or the clitoris.
 In early stages, cancerous growths on the vulva can appear as pink, red, or white bumps that look similar to warts or rough patches of skin.
 Other signs that need to be checked by a gynecologist include:

 - Growths on or near the opening of the vagina